Are you new to bat sound?

 Automatic recognition tools

-Slowed down recordings
+Slowed down recordings also known as time expansion

 You can slow down the sound, and then sitting at your desk you can listen to the bat sound at 1/20th of its normal speed.
 This also helps with recognition.